Right To Work In The UK Update

 Completing checks digitally

-Since 1st October 2022, employers are no longer permitted to use digital checks that were bought in during the global COVID pandemic.
+Since 1st October 2022, employers are no longer permitted to use digital checks that were bought during the global COVID pandemic.
 Instead, they must either complete checks manually or engage an identity service provider to do a digital check on their behalf using identification document verification technology.

-When employers’ complete checks through identification document verification technology they must retain a clear copy of the identity check output for the duration of that persons employment.
+When employers complete checks through identification document verification technology they must retain a clear copy of the identity check output for the duration of that person’s employment.
 They must also keep for 2 years after that person’s employment has ended.

 Online Checks